grailbio-publications/Hubbell_CEBP_InterceptionModel/README.md

 Rscript scripts/00_coordination_script.R
 from the top level directory with this file.

-Multiple packages from CRAN need to be present: tidyverse
+Multiple packages from CRAN are required: tidyverse (generally used throughout),
-#needed for processing raw data
-Iso
-readxl
-#needed for plotting
-diagram
-ggalluvial
-patchwork
-#supplemental
-pwr
+Iso and readxl (needed for processing raw data), diagram, ggalluvial and patchwork (needed for plotting), pwr (needed for supplemental)

+Data dictionaries contain explanations for entries in input and output files.